avl/savefile/README.md

 Arrayvec upgraded to version 0.7.
 They have changed their API slightly.
 See arrayvec docs.

+This version updates the 'syn' and 'quote' dependencies to versions 1.0.

 ## 0.10.1 Make dependencies even more configurable, and upgrade some dependencies